Hong Kong Disneyland: Park layout and attractions

+When the park opened, it did not contain Frontierland, the traditional fifth theme land.
+In 2012, Grizzly Gulch (Cantonese: 灰熊山谷) opened as the park's equivalent to Frontierland.

-On 30 June 2009, Donald Tsang, the then Chief Executive of Hong Kong, announced that the expansion of Hong Kong Disneyland had been approved by the Executive Council.
+On 30 June 2009, Donald Tsang, the then Chief Executive of Hong Kong, announced that an expansion of Hong Kong Disneyland had been approved by the Executive Council.
 The park received three new themed lands — Grizzly Gulch, Mystic Point and Toy Story Land — all located outside the Disneyland Railroad track, south of the current area.